FilippoMazzara/Progetto_IFO/README.md

 the future.
 For other questions and comments please contact the author Filippo Mazzara.

+## Upcoming Features

+The following are known issues and improvements that will be addressed in the upcoming updates of the app:

+- Improving performance, modularity, and package size
+- Implementing a table formatting interface to deal with misplaced column names
+- Adding the ability to edit table cells

 ## Development

 This web application is written using the R Shiny web framework.
 It